gochanadev/floasis-items-react/README.md

 - don't forget, if I change the testnet address for the official floasis project, I need to change it here as well wherever it is used, ex. in flow.json
 - for developer deployer, the artist name and series name in the setup_store script will need to line up with the CSF file for inventory
 - dev deployer must change contract paths
+- make guide on pulling from upstream.
+Finally, I will be making a guide on pulling upstream changes from the parent repo (this one).
+This means that your FLOASIS Items store deployment can merge in improvements and bug fixes.
+- you'll notice that the web app is similar to @Andrea's Flow quickstart for Next.js.

 ### Run emulator
 go run ./overflow/setup_web/setup_web.go